-An estimated 25 letter reports and one community assistance report will be prepared, and a full file maintained of all flood-flow and flood-stage data for the areas of the Region for which comprehensive watershed plans have been prepared and adopted.
+An estimated 25 letter or memorandum reports will be prepared, and a full file maintained of all floodflow and flood-stage data for the areas of the Region for which comprehensive watershed plans have been prepared and adopted.
+Community assistance reports documenting flood hazard mitigation plans for the Cities of Milwaukee and Wauwatosa and the Village of Menomonee Falls.
+Stormwater permit application data for the Root River communities group submittal to the WDNR.